 The Fishing Industry Representatives (FIRs) will serve as additional points of contact where necessary within the fishing community.
-If nominated, they would not work for or on behalf of Atlantic Shores, they would not be paid by Atlantic Shores but rather represent their respective fishing communities on the Atlantic Shores FCT.
 A FIR should have prior acceptance of the fishing industry they represent and provide unbiased representation of the same.
 The FIR is normally an individual who has worked extensively within the industry they represent but does not need to be an active fisherman.